kentonbmax/govdemo/README.md

 ## Dev
-> From sub dir govdemo
+1. Run `cd govdemo`
 1. Run `npm install`
 1. Client: Run `npm start`
-1. Server: You need to have a .env file then Run `npm run server` or if VSC use Debug Server launch setting.
+1. Server: You need to have a .env file then Run `npm run start:server` or if VSC use Debug Server launch setting.
 Normally the .env file would never be checked in.

 ## Sample env - must be same dir as package.json